Hamburger Menu IconMenu Close Icon

 Generalized Anxiety Disorder is a mental health condition characterized by persistent and excessive worry about a variety of topics, events, or activities.
 This worry is disproportionate to the actual likelihood or impact of the feared events.

-People with GAD have difficulty controlling their worry, often feeling on the edge, and leading to distress and compromised functioning.
+People with GAD have difficulty controlling their worry, often feeling on the edge, and lead to distress and compromised functioning.

 GAD affects about 6.8 million American adults, with women twice as likely to be affected as men.
 The disorder can develop at any age, but the risk is highest between childhood and middle age.